cferdinandi/kraken/README.md

 # Kraken
 Kraken is a lightweight, mobile-first boilerplate for front-end web developers.
 It includes just the essentials:

 * A CSS reset to ensure cross-browser compatibility.
 * A responsive, mobile-first grid.
 * A well-designed, fluid typographic scale.
 * CSS3 buttons.
-* Basic form styling
+* Basic form styling.

-### Designed to Expand
-Kraken was built to be lightweight but expandable.
-It includes links to a variety of tools that were designed to work together - icon-fonts, navigation menus, dropdowns, toggle tabs and more.
+* Optional add-ons for more functionality.

 ## How It Works
 Getting started with Kraken is really easy.
 [View the online tutorial](http://cferdinandi.github.com/kraken/), or dig through the `example.html` file.

+## Get Involved
+Kraken is an open-source project.
+If you build an add-on, fix a bug, or figure out a better way to do something, let me know!

 ## Changelog
 * 3/14/2013